yiqunchen/CausalJudge/README.md

-# CausalJudge (Archived): Evaluating LLM Performance on Causal Mediation Analysis
+# Evaluating LLM Performance on Methods Review for Causal Mediation Analysis

 A comprehensive evaluation framework for assessing large language models' ability to extract causal mediation information from scientific literature.